 Each of these issues can cause friction if they’re not addressed properly.
-Dissatisfaction and lack of motivation will increase the probability of employees taking extra time off (maybe even looking for a new job).
+Dissatisfaction and lack of motivation will increase the probability of employees taking extra time off or could even result in them looking to leave the company.

 Mental health support in the workplace

-Sometimes our mental health requires a bit of time and space to recover.
+Mental health is as important as physical health, and sometimes, it needs a bit of time and space to recover.